 Here’s a list of some of the cycle races taking place in the Australia in 2022.
 Remember, if you’re covered by Velosure Premium bicycle insurance, you can enjoy racing cover and worldwide cover, so your bike will be covered for races and events you take part in in Australia or further afield.

-While cycling is a fantastic way to get exercise without putting pressure on your joints, it can cause repetitive strain injury (RSI) in the wrists, forearms, and elbows – and stretching is perfect for ‘undoing’ the strain riding puts on your body.
+While cycling is a fantastic way to get exercise without putting pressure on your joints, it can lead to repetitive strain injury (RSI) in the the wrists, forearms, and elbows - and stretching is perfect for ‘undoing’ the strain riding puts on your body.

 You should still stretch even if you don’t feel any noticeable strain after riding because stretching helps improve your range of motion and blood circulation, eliminates lactic acid, and can help minimize the risk of injury.

-Here are some great yoga poses and stretches for cyclists according to BikeRadar:
+Here are some of the best yoga poses and stretches for cyclists according to BikeRadar:

 - Calf stretch into a wall